-During the three months ended January 31, 2021, we issued a total of 10,022 shares of our unregistered common stock in post-closing payouts in connection with our acquisition of Aporeto, Inc., which closed in November 2019 (the "Aporeto Transaction").
+During the three months ended April 30, 2021, we issued a total of 43,522 shares of our unregistered common stock pursuant to post-closing obligations in connection with our previous acquisition of Cloudgenix, Inc. (the "Cloudgenix Transaction").

-The Aporeto Transaction did not involve any underwriters, any underwriting discounts or commissions, or any public offering.
-We believe the offers, sales, and issuances of the securities pursuant to the Aporeto Transaction were exempt from registration under the Securities Act of 1933, as amended (the "Act") by virtue of Section 4(a)(2) of the Act and Rule 506 of Regulation D promulgated thereunder, because the issuance of securities to the recipients did not involve a public offering.
-The recipients of the securities in the Aporeto Transaction represented their intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed upon the stock certificates issued in these transactions.
-All recipients had adequate access, through their relationships with us or otherwise, to information about us.
-The issuances of these securities were made without any general solicitation or advertising.
+The Cloudgenix Transaction did not involve any underwriters, any underwriting discounts or commissions, or any public offering.
+The issuances of the securities pursuant to the Cloudgenix Transaction were exempt from registration under the Securities Act of 1933, as amended (the "Act") by virtue of Section 4(a)(2) of the Act and Rule 506 of Regulation D promulgated thereunder.